liuming-GitHub/vimrc/README.md

 # vimrc
-    This is my vimrc,commit it to github to record my configuration on vim.This is also my journey to learn vim and it's plugins.
+    This is my vimrc,commit it to github to record my configuration on vim.\n This is also my journey to learn vim and it's plugins.\n If this is useful to you, you can use it and modify it.\n\n

-    If this is useful to you, you can use it and modify it.
+  Brief help\n

-  Brief help
+ :PluginList       -lists configured plugins\n :PluginInstall    -installs plugins;append '!' to update or just :PluginUpdate\n
- :PluginList       -lists configured plugins :PluginInstall    -installs plugins;append '!' to update or just :PluginUpdate :PluginSearch foo -searches for foo; append '!' to refresh local cache :PluginClean      -confirms removal of unused plugins; append '!' to auto-approve removal see :h vundle for more details or wiki for FAQ
+ :PluginSearch foo -searches for foo; append '!' to refresh local cache\n :PluginClean      -confirms removal of unused plugins; append '!' to\nauto-approve removal see :h vundle for more details or wiki for FAQ\n